Containers, Virtualisation, and Sandboxes: What Does it All Mean?

-Three of the most common terms used when talking about computer security in general and mobile security, in particular, are containers, virtualization and sandboxes.
-All three are technologies which in some way are being used to protect mobile applications.
-In this post, we’ll try to give a quick introduction to the various terms, and the meaning behind each of them.
-We’ll also shed some light their importance for secure customer authentication.
+Three of the most common terms used when talking about general computer security and mobile security are containers, virtualisation, and sandboxes.
+All three are technologies which, in some way, are being used to protect mobile applications.
+In this post, we’ll try to give a quick introduction to the various terms and the meaning behind each of them.
+We’ll also shed some light on their importance for secure customer authentication.

-Eventually, we get to today, where even smartphones are so powerful that they are comparable to supercomputers from the late 1990s.
+Eventually we get to today, where smartphones are so powerful that they are comparable to supercomputers from the late 1990s.
 All this power makes it possible to use software to protect the user in ways that were not possible before.
-Virtualization, containers and sandboxes are new ways of using computers both more efficiently and securely.
+Virtualisation, containers and sandboxes are new ways of using computers both more efficiently and securely.

-Virtualization is the most generic term of the three that we’re discussing.
-In the most generic terms, it means making a virtual version of something physical.
-This can be a virtual computer hardware platform, virtual storage or virtual network resources.
-Both containers and sandboxes can thus be examples of virtualization.
-Today the most common usage for the term virtualization is when talking about environments where the physical hardware has been virtualized.
+Virtualisation is the most generic term of the three that we’re discussing.
+In the most simple way, it means making a virtual version of something physical.
+This can be a virtual computer hardware platform, virtual storage, or virtual network resources.
+Both containers and sandboxes can thus be examples of virtualisation.
+Today, the most common usage for the term virtualisation is when talking about environments where the physical hardware has been virtualised.

-When using virtualization you would - in most cases - use a complete copy of the same software as you would otherwise run on real hardware, the only difference is that you do not have physical access to the hardware.
-Systems such as hyper-v or VMware are popular platforms that use virtualization.
+When using virtualisation you would - in most cases - use a complete copy of the same software as you would otherwise run on real hardware, the only difference is that you do not have physical access to the hardware.
+Systems such as hyper-v or VMware are popular platforms that use virtualisation.

 What are Containers?

-Containerization is a more recent application of virtualization and is also known as “operating-system-level virtualization”.
-With containers, the underlying hardware is not virtualized, but instead, the operating system makes isolated “user-space” environments.
+Containerisation is a more recent application of virtualisation and is also known as “operating-system-level virtualisation”.
+With containers, the underlying hardware is not virtualised, but instead, the operating system makes isolated “user-space” environments.
 An application that runs within such a container will believe that it is the only application running.

 One well-known example of containers in the mobile space is Samsung’s Knox Container, that lets you have a second instance of Android on your phone, protected from your normal environment.